 Ask your REALTOR® for a list of those days and dates and keep them in your calendar for reference.
 Think of each one as a bridge to cross on the way to your final destination!
 Your REALTOR® will be the master coordinator of the process, ensuring that all contingencies are met in a timely fashion.
 The preparation you make with your REALTOR® in steps one through four will make this part of the process go more smoothly and help ensure a successful closing!

 The Closing Process

 Once all the terms of your contract are met, and you receive your “clear to close” from your lender, if you have one, it is time to close!
 There are many different customs and several types of ways to close a property that are even unique to Ohio, but most involve a title company.
 The title company pulls all the elements together, prepares the deed, records all necessary documents, handles pay-offs, orders surveys, collects funds and pays all applicable entities and provides clear or transferable title to the home.

 They also provide title insurance, which covers any ownership title issues that may arise during the time you own the home.
 You may have a round-table closing, where all parties meet to sign documents, or escrow closing, where all necessary documents are gathered and obtained and funds dispersed behind the scenes.
 Once each is complete, the property transfers.
 Congratulations!
 You own a home!

-Why Having a REALTOR® is Helpful
+Why Having a REALTOR® in Ohio is Helpful

 Discover your dream home in German Village, OH.